emiltsi/emilportfolio/content/emil/projects/Original portfolio website.md

 ## Overview

-Made with HTML, CSS and JS elements as part of a personal project.
+This website was made with HTML, CSS and JS elements as part of a personal project.
+This was my first published website.

-Responsive design with a blue colour scheme.
+I tried to incorporate a responsive design with a blue colour scheme.
+However, I wasn't fully happy with the design and layout of it (especially on mobile), so eventually decided to create the website you're on now.

 ![Image of website](/emil/images/emiltsi.png)